beljul/user-centric-ad-id/README.md

 The global level of controls enables/disables personalized advertising for the whole network.

-Granular levels of controls can be offered to users, for instance enabling/disabling personalized advertising for categories of publishers/advertisers or specific ones.
+Granular levels of controls can also be offered to users:
+* enable/disabling user interest data collection of future browsing sessions for specific advertisers,
+* enable/disabling personalized advertising for specific publishers.

 #### Network participants
 Network participants refer to advertisers and publishers which are part of the network.
 Ad tech companies (SSPs, DSPs) are also network members but are not included in "network participants" in the rest of this document.